 September 9, 2019

 Amber Lancaster: Welcome to this week’s Market Talk.
-I’m Amber Lancaster, joined by Paul Mampilly and Hudson Cashdan.
+I’m Amber Lancaster, joined by Paul Mampilly.
 Each week we look forward to sharing our viewpoints and giving insight into what’s on our radar.
 Today’s outlook is for the week of September 9, 2019.
-I’ll being by sharing with you what I’m watching and then we’ll hear from Hudson and Paul.
+I’ll being by sharing with you what I’m watching and then we’ll hear from Paul.